How to do it, where and how much it costs

 The situation in Italy.
 In October, the Association of Clinical HPV Microbiologists reported the risk that the number of sexual diseases could grow exponentially in the coming years.
 In our country, however, the most common are warts (33.0%), while there has been a decline in gonorrhoea and syphilis.

 Barbara Suligoi is the director of the AIDS Operations Center (Coa) of the Higher Institute of Health.
-She explained that chlamydia is the most widespread STD among the bacterial ones, even in Italy, as in Europe.
+She explained that tests reveal that chlamydia is the most widespread STD among the bacterial ones, even in Italy, as in Europe.
 The data underlines an annual trend of constant increase of seventy-two.
-Six hundred seventy-two samples tested positive between April 2009 and August 2010, according to the sentinel surveillance based on 13 microbiology laboratories.
+Six hundred seventy-two samples were positive between April 2009 and August 2010, according to the sentinel surveillance based on 13 microbiology laboratories.
 On the other hand, it’s worth noting that the ECDC surveillance does not investigate other sexually transmitted infections, such as condylomatosis, which are numerically significant.
 And genital herpes, whose prevalence is much higher than chlamydia in all Western European countries.”

-Chlamydia alert.
+Alert.
 The best known are syphilis, gonorrhoea and HIV.
-Still, other widespread diseases are genital herpes infections, HPV infections and viral hepatitis from Hav, Hbc and Hcv (hepatitis A, B, C).
+Still, other widespread diseases are genital herpes infections, infections and viral hepatitis from Hav, Hbc and Hcv (hepatitis A, B, C).
 They can be present in a person without causing particular symptoms; others cause ulcers or mucous discharge.
 “Only for chlamydia are women more at risk – explains Suligoi –, while gonorrhoea and syphilis are more frequent in men.

 Prevention is better than cure.e

-“Prevention – concludes Barbara Sulig – lies in recognizing and therefore knowing the symptoms of the various STDs.
+“Prevention – concludes Barbara Sulig – lies in recognizing and therefore knowing the symptoms of the various STIs.
 You must immediately contact your family doctor or specialist for a precise diagnosis.
 Strange symptoms at the genital level should not be overlooked; they must be treated immediately.
 The affected patient and the partner also used condoms in all casual relationships or with non-stable partners.
-Last but not least, it is necessary to carry out an HPV test in the case of a confirmed diagnosis of STDs: The risk of acquiring HPV in the present.
+Last but not least, it is necessary to carry out an HPV Lab test in the case of a confirmed diagnosis of STDs: The risk of acquiring it in the present.
 Of sexual infection is high”.